djbingham/php-celestial/Example/ToDoList/README.md

 	"completed": boolean
 }
 ```

-## Preparation
-We'll need a working database for our API project to interact with.

 ### Database
 Before we can have a working API, we will of course require a database.
 Use the following SQL to create a database with a single table to contain items in our To Do list: